-Our Eclipse and Neighbourhood properties have been filling up in record times over the last few semesters for just these reasons, but as we discover in the latest feature here at Collegiate, there are all sorts of weird and wonderful reasons to consider Cardiff for your studies.
+Our Eclipse and Neighbourhood student accommodation in Cardiff have been filling up in record times over the last few semesters for just these reasons, but as we discover in the latest feature here at Collegiate, there are all sorts of weird and wonderful reasons to consider Cardiff for your studies.

 Intriguing Facts About Wales

 As the capital, any reasons to study in Wales apply to Cardiff with only Swansea and Aberystwyth as the other prominent university towns and cities in the country.
 We’ve picked out some of our favourites…

 - Wales Has The Smallest Capital In the World